dreamcatcher-tech/network/Inbox/2024-10-30 1622 how can io and addressing be separated.md

 DX is clumsy when trying to make a thread and then talk to it.
 So threading should actually be a separate thing, and should return a target api object to communicate with the created thing.
 The thing could be either created or created upon first action.

+threading and remote access becomes the same thing, with the only change being threading starts a new thread, and then returns back a remote interface targettged at that thread.
+Then thread lifecycle actions can be sent to it, which get processed differently.

+Wrap in the self taget, wrap others in the remote target address.